armanfm/ExplorerChem/explorerchem-workflow/README.md

 - prove that a physical delivery happened in the real world without independently submitted recipient evidence;
 - perform periodic plant-wide mass reconciliation;
-- calculate elemental mass for Nd, Pr, Dy, or Tb;
+- provide complete elemental-conservation coverage for every actor, compound, or material;
 - normalize wet, dry, calcined, or liquid mass bases;
 - calculate inventory-adjusted MUF;
-- apply uncertainty bands or statistical thresholds;
+- define the final industrial measurement-uncertainty policy; the separate auditor currently uses a provisional 2% rule;
 - preserve molecular identity after material transformation;
 - replace sampling, laboratory accreditation, or commercial arbitration;
 - finalize evidence as `VERIFIED` or `DIVERGENT` without the separate Auditor workflow.

-## Current scope and next workflow
+## Current scope and auditor workflow

 The implemented scope closes one responsibility:

 > Given private evidence anchored by hash, discover the next strict physical handoff, compare the origin's outgoing mass with the recipient's incoming mass, and anchor a deterministic result owned by the origin evidence.

-The next repository will contain the independent Auditor workflow.
-It will consume evidence already left as `MATCHED` by this workflow and will issue the final `VERIFIED` or `DIVERGENT` evidence verdict after checking the anchored private result.
+The independent `PAIRWISE_MASS_AUDITOR` workflow consumes evidence left as `MATCHED`, reproduces the committed private result, verifies the applicable source documents and calculations, applies its audit policy, and issues the final `VERIFIED` or `DIVERGENT` evidence verdict.

 ## Author